keinermendoza/emoji-food/README.md

 ## **Database**

 ### **img.csv and reader.py**
-I initially created a database in Sqlite3 as implemented in the latest CS50x classes, however when I tried to port my database to Heroku, I got the following article
-<a><https://devcenter.heroku.com/articles/sqlite3></a> which explains that it is better to use Postgre instead.
+I initially created a database in Sqlite3, however when I tried to port my database to Heroku, I got the following [article](https://devcenter.heroku.com/articles/sqlite3), which explains that it is better to use Postgre instead.
-So reading and searching the web I was lucky enough to find the following <a href="https://www.youtube.com/watch?v=gu980iXwY5c">video</a> that explains how to implement a PostgreSQL database in Heroko.
+So reading and searching the web I was lucky enough to find the following [video](https://www.youtube.com/watch?v=gu980iXwY5c) that explains how to implement a PostgreSQL database in Heroko.
 In the "extra" folder of this repository there are two files "img.csv" and "reader.py" these were used in the database creation process. img.csv has all the information that is used for the Emoji table.